seanjyi8424/autoMaze/README.md

-# CS179J - Autonomous Vehicle Maze [Work in Progress]
+# CS179J - Autonomous Vehicle Maze
 ##### Project Group ERASER: Eric Choi, Artip Nakchinda, Sean Yi
 This project is about two autonomous RC cars working together to find an exit out of a maze.
-Currently in development.

 # Parts
 - 2x Arduino Uno (or any other Arduino)